Esri/application-boilerplate-3x-js/README.md

 **/config/:** A folder for your application's configuration files.

 *   **defaults.js:** Define the default configuration information for the template.
 You can use this file to specify things like a default web map id, a proxy url, default services, a Bing maps key, default color theme and other template-specific settings.

+*   **templateConfig.js:** Options file for configuring your template to query for specific resources and items.
+You can edit this file and your template can enable or disable querying for things such as localization files, ArcGIS group information, group items, custom url parameters, etc.

 **/css/:** Contains the CSS files for the application.